tylerneylon/small_notes/newport_book/newport_book.md

 evidence the hypotheses could use some revision).

 After 2012, Cal has written several books focusing on productivity and reducing distractions.
-For example, he doesn't like the way email is often used as a default means of communication, and one for which we sometimes expect quick replies.
-Instead, he advocates for considering email to be asynchronous --- no quick replies are expected --- and suggests ideas like office hours, as designated times when someone is expected to respond right away.
+For example, he doesn't like that email is used as a default means of communication where we expect quick replies.
+Instead, he advocates seeing email as asynchronous --- no quick replies are expected --- and promotes ideas such as office hours as designated times when someone *is* expected to respond right away.
-I think he's seeing the need for daily tactics after having thought a lot about life-scale strategy.
+I think he's seeing the need for daily tactics after having deeply considered life-scale strategy.

 # Analysis